-If device impelementations include a 3-axis magnetometer, an accelerometer, they:
+If device implementations include a 3-axis magnetometer, an accelerometer, they:

-• MAY implement the TYPE GEOMAGNETIC ROTATION VECTOR sensor.
+• MAY implement the TYPE_GEOMAGNETIC_ROTATION_VECTOR sensor.

-If device impelementations include a 3-axis magnetometer, an accelerometer and TYPE_GEOMAGNETIC_ROTATION_VECTOR sensor, they:
+If device implementations include a 3-axis magnetometer, an accelerometer and TYPE_GEOMAGNETIC_ROTATION_VECTOR sensor, they:

 - [C-3-1] MUST consume less than 10 mW. - SHOULD consume less than 3 mW when the sensor is registered for batch mode at 10 Hz.